-^{} Management contract or compensation plan.
+Management contract or compensation plan.

-^{} Certain information redacted pursuant to a grant of confidential treatment by the staff of the Securities and Exchange Commission.

-^{} Certain information identified in the exhibit has been excluded as permitted by Item 601 of Regulation S-K.

-^{} Attached as Exhibit 101 to this Annual Report on Form 10-K are the following materials, formatted in Inline XBRL (Extensible Business Reporting Language): (i) the cover page; (ii) the Consolidated Balance Sheets as of December 31, 2019 and 2018; (iii) the Consolidated Statements of Operations for the years ended December 31, 2019, 2018 and 2017; (iv) the Consolidated Statements of Comprehensive Income (Loss) for the years ended December 31, 2019, 2018 and 2017; (v) the Consolidated Statements of Stockholders' Equity for the years ended December 31, 2019, 2018 and 2017; (vi) the Consolidated Statements of Cash Flows for the years ended December 31, 2019, 2018 and 2017; (vii) Notes to Consolidated Financial Statements tagged as blocks of text.
+- Certain information redacted pursuant to a grant of confidential treatment by the staff of the Securities and Exchange Commission. - Certain information identified in the exhibit has been excluded as permitted by Item 601 of Regulation S-K. - Attached as Exhibit 101 to this Annual Report on Form 10-K are the following materials, formatted in Inline XBRL (Extensible Business Reporting Language): (i) the cover page; (ii) the Consolidated Balance Sheets as of December 31, 2019 and 2018; (iii) the Consolidated Statements of Operations for the years ended December 31, 2019, 2018 and 2017; (iv) the Consolidated Statements of Comprehensive Income (Loss) for the years ended December 31, 2019, 2018 and 2017; (iv) the Consolidated Statements of Stockholders' Equity for the years ended December 31, 2019, 2018 and 2017; (vi) the Consolidated Statements of Consolidated Statements of Consolidated Statements of Consolidated Statements of Stockholders' Equity for the years ended December 31, 2019, 2018 and 2017; (vi) the Consolidated Statements of Cash Flows for the years ended December 31, 2019, 2018 and 2017; (vii) Notes to Consolidated Financial Statements tagged as blocks of text.